-I take a counseling approach that draws heavily on three theoretical traditions: psychodynamics, which emphasizes an understanding the links between past experiences and current problems; family systems, which aims at helping families and couples recognize and change detrimental patterns in their communications, behaviors, roles, and rules; and cognitive behaviorism, which focuses on changing the patterns of thinking and belief that fuel self-defeating behaviors and emotional distress.
+I take a counseling approach that draws heavily on three theoretical traditions: psychodynamics, which emphasizes an understanding of the links between past experiences and current problems; family systems, which aims at helping families and couples recognize and repair repetitive, troublesome patterns in their communications, interactions, roles, and rules; and cognitive behaviorism, which focuses on changing the distorted habits of thinking and belief that fuel self-defeating behaviors and emotional distress.

-The most powerful influences on my work have been Attachment Theory and the growing body of neuroscientific research that demonstrates its validity.
-The Attachment model explains how our early childhood relationships with our parents exert a profound, long-term influence on the ways we view our world, ourselves, and our relationships in the here and now.
+The most powerful influences on my work have been Attachment Theory (a psychodynamic approach) and the growing body of neuroscientific research that demonstrates its validity.
+The Attachment model explains how our early childhood relationships with our parents and others exert a profound, long-term influence on the ways we experience our world, ourselves, and our relationships in the here and now.